 Skills:

-Research, Prototyping, Product Strategy, Usability Testing, Design Systems, 0-1 Design
+Research, Prototyping, B2B Design, Product Strategy, Usability Testing, 0-1 Design

 Are we on the right track?

 To understand why potential partners walked away, we interviewed key stakeholders — including partner representatives and the service and software engineers who manage partner integrations within battleface’s ecosystem.
-These conversations revealed a deeper issue:
+These conversations revealed deeper issues:

 Research takeaways